taneltorn/CoverHunterFolkERA/README.md

 If you are running on a CUDA platform, the `make_deterministic()` function in tools.train_tune may have significant performance disadvantages for you.
 Consider whether you'd rather comment out that line and instead run enough different random seeds to compensate for non-deterministic training behavior so that you can reliably compare results between different hyperparameter settings.

-## Production Training

-Once you have tuned your data and your hyperparameters for optimal training results, you may be ready to train a model that knows *all* of your data, without reserving any data for validation and test sets.
-The tools/train_prod.py script uses stratified K-fold cross validation to dynamically generate validation sets from your dataset so that the model is exposed to all works and perfs equally.
-It concludes with one final training run on the entire dataset in which the dataset you specify in `test_path` serves as the validation dataset (for early stopping purposes).
-This final validation set should be entirely unseen perfs, even if some or all of the works are represented in the training data.

-Use the full.txt output from extract_csi_features.py for your `train_path` with `val_data_split`, `val_unseen`, `test_data_split`, and `test_data_unseen` all set to 0.
-Prepare the training/covers80/hparams_prod.yaml file following the instructions in the comment header of train_prod.py.
-An example hparams_prod.yaml is provided for using covers80 for testing purposes.
-Launch training with:

-`python -m tools.train_prod training/covers80/ --runid='test of production training'`

-TensorBoard will show each fold as a separate run, but within a continuous progression of epochs.

 ## Evaluation

 This script evaluates your trained model by providing mAP and MR1 metrics and an optional t-SNE clustering plot (compare Fig. 3 in the CoverHunter paper).